loanMaster/polkatax/README.md

 ## Prerequisites
 To run the server locally you must provide a subscan api key as environment variable named "SUBSCAN_API_KEY".
 It will read environment variables from a file .env placed under /server.

+## Add a new token

+Both the client and server have a list of tokens / chains, which need to be updated (substrate-chains.json in the server project, tokenList.ts in the client project).
+In addition to that historical price data for the new token must be provided.
+You need to run 'fetch-quotes-full-sync' as explained above to fetch all price data.